rust-lang/rust/text/0000-intra-rustdoc-links.md

 by adding parameters to rustdoc that allow overwriting the base URLs it used for external crate links.
-(These paramters will at first be supplied as CLI flags but could also be given via a config file, environment variables,
+(These parameters will at first be supplied as CLI flags but could also be given via a config file, environment variables,